kokkos/kokkos-core-wiki/ParallelDispatch.md

 ## 7.4 Parallel scan

 Kokkos' `parallel_scan` operation implements a _prefix scan_.
 A prefix scan is like a reduction over a 1-D array, but it also stores all intermediate results ("partial sums").
 It can use any associative binary operator.
-The default is `operator+`, and we call a scan with that operator a "sum scan" if we need to distinguish it from scans with other operators.
+The default is `operator+` and we call a scan with that operator a "sum scan" if we need to distinguish it from scans with other operators.
 The scan operation comes in two variants.
 An _exclusive scan_ excludes (hence the name) the first entry of the array, and an _inclusive scan_ includes that entry.
 Given an example array `(1, 2, 3, 4, 5)`, an exclusive sum scan overwrites the array with `(0, 1, 3, 6, 10)`, and an inclusive sum scan overwrites the array with `(1, 3, 6, 10, 15)`.

 Many operations that "look" sequential can be parallelized with a scan.
-To learn more, see e.g., "Vector Models for Data-Parallel Computing," Guy Blelloch, 1990 (the book version of Prof. Blelloch's PhD dissertation).
+To learn more see Blelloch's book<sup>1</sup> (version of his PhD dissertation).

 Kokkos lets users specify a scan by either a functor or a lambda.
 Both look like their `parallel_reduce` equivalents, except that the `operator()` method or lambda takes three arguments: the loop index, the "update" value by nonconst reference, and a `bool`.
 Here is a lambda example where the intermediate results have type `float`.